 Brighten up someone’s home with a sweet-and-savory collection of premium treats.
 The Deluxe Hearthside Gift Basket arrives in a handsome basket adorned with a hand-tied bow.

 Re-create the New Year’s Eve party at home with the help of the Simply Chocolate Nuts & Confection Basket.
-The combination of fun and festive sweets will keep the celebration going well into 2022.
+The combination of fun and festive sweets will keep the celebration going well into the new year.

 Let the sweets do the talking.
 These thank you chocolate truffles and bar are a literal and delicious way to show your appreciation.